jaspector

 Monday-Friday; contact for current hours (typically limited in small Vermont towns).

-Do I need a building permit in Town of Brighton, VT?
+01 Do I need a building permit in Brighton, VT?

 Any new construction, addition, accessory structure, change of use, demolition, or land development in Brighton requires a local Zoning Permit.
 Vermont DFS Construction Permit additionally required for regulated occupancies.

-How do I apply for a building permit in Town of Brighton, VT?
+02 How do I apply for a building permit in Brighton, VT?

-How long does it take to get a building permit in Town of Brighton, VT?
+03 How long does it take to get a building permit in Brighton, VT?

-What work is exempt from building permits in Town of Brighton, VT?
+04 What work is exempt from building permits in Brighton, VT?

+Not all construction work requires a permit in Brighton, VT.
 The following work is generally exempt: Agricultural and silvicultural operations per Vermont AAP/AMP frameworks; Minor interior repairs that do not change use, footprint, or structure; Fences: confirm with Zoning Administrator under Brighton Zoning Bylaw; Vermont-wide residential exemption from DFS Construction Permit (1-2 family dwellings).
 Note: Consult Brighton Zoning Bylaw for full current exemption list.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Brighton, VT?
+05 How do I schedule a building inspection in Brighton, VT?